 A DRG models a domain of decision-making, showing the most important elements involved in it and the dependencies between them.
-The elements metabolic data are decisions, areas of business knowledge, sources of business knowledge, and input data and decision services
+The elements metal dare decisions, areas of business knowledge, sources of business knowledge, and input data and decision services.